Track Circuit Block

 - The signal does not give entry to a bi-directional Line worked by any non-token system, and

-- The block signal in rear controlled from the same signal box and
+- The block signal in the rear controlled from the same signal box and

-- The block signal in rear cannot work automatically.
+- The block signal in the rear cannot work automatically.

 - Semaphore stop signals at either end of a signal section or semaphore distant signals that apply to these stop signals –